dan1oo/Macropad-Sample/README.md

 # Overview

-This is a sample Circuitpython program that I worked on to setup a 12 button module with a digital encoder and LCD screen.
+This is a sample Circuitpython program that I worked on in high school to setup a 12 button module with a digital encoder and LCD screen.

 # File Organization